jeroenflvr/streaming-csv-processor/README.md

 A real-world kafka streams example.

-- pipeline 1: read data from csv on s3, transform to json and sink to kafka topic
+- pipeline 1: read data from csv/parquet on s3, transform to json and sink to kafka topic
 - pipeline 2 (kafka streams): read kafka data, enrich, sink to KStream (append) and KTable (upsert) topics
 - pipeline 3: sink to postgresql, deltalake, web ticker (SSE), ...
 Not sure yet if we'll be doing spark, flink, dbt, ...